 - Reviews operations to ensure the responsibilities are carried out and legal requirements are met

-- Takes corrective action as necessary
+- Takes corrective action and updates tools, systems, and material as necessary

 Other CFPB Compliance Management System Recommendations

 According to the CFPB, an effective CMS will have the following: